 Add as many authorized users as you wish to the Chase Sapphire Preferred card and neither you nor the additional cardholder will pay an extra fee for doing so.

-2. More Cost-Effective Than Applying for a Separate Additional Card
+2. More Cost-effective Than Applying for a Separate Additional Card

 Although the additional cardholder does not enjoy all of the same benefits as the primary cardholder, adding an authorized user is more cost-effective than applying for a separate credit card and paying an additional annual fee.

-3. Can Help to Establish Good Credit
+3. Can Help To Establish Good Credit

 Adding an authorized user, regardless of age, will help establish credit for that person, even if the person does not use their card.
 As long as the primary cardholder keeps their own credit in good standing and that activity is reported to the credit bureaus, the authorized user will benefit.

-4. Establishes Credit History Longevity
+4. Establishes Credit History

 One factor that affects your overall credit score is the length of your credit history.
 Adding an authorized user, especially one who is young, can help establish initial credit and start the clock ticking to build that history.